Skip to content

 Fintech Passport

-June 21, 2026 · 5-min read
+June 21, 2026 · 8-min read

 1. Who supervises conduct in France

-3. Complaints reporting
+3. Complaints reporting — structured data, not narrative

-Typical fields per complaint:
+Typical fields per complaint in the supervisory roll-up:

-• Customer category — consumer, professional
+• Customer category — consumer or professional

 • Product or service category